-If you’re looking for something fun to do this weekend, Ireland’s first and only hot tub boat is exactly the ticket.
+If you’re looking for something fun to do this summer, Ireland’s first and only hot tub boat is exactly the ticket.

 “It’s a bit different but it’s definitely such a fun experience!”; that was the sell from PR Teresa Lenane when she emailed me about Ireland’s first floating hot tub earlier this summer.
 Not that I needed much convincing to try it, mind you… I may be an air sign, but boy do I love the water.